NWChemEx/ParallelZone/docs/source/developer/design/parallel_zone.rst

 ParallelZone will ultimately be a C++ library used by most pieces of our software stack.
-We also want ParallelZone to be useful to developers/projects outside the NWChemEx-Project organization, and in turn we want to limit bloat.
+We also want ParallelZone to be useful to developers/projects outside the NWChemEx organization, and in turn we want to limit bloat.

 To that end we limit ParallelZone to low-level, very general C++ operations focused on parallelism and supporting that parallelism.
 Notably this excludes